Techbarsha/github_cloud/Build and Deploy Machine Learning Solutions with Vertex AI Challenge Lab/Build and Deploy Machine Learning Solutions with Vertex AI Challenge Lab (1).md

 # follow the instructions

-# If you consider that the video helped you to complete your lab, so please do like and subscribe[Edutech Barsha](https://www.youtube.com/@edutechbarsha)
+# If you consider that the video helped you to complete your lab, so please do like and subscribe [Edutech Barsha](https://www.youtube.com/@edutechbarsha)

 # Build and Deploy Machine Learning Solutions with Vertex AI: Challenge Lab || [GSP354](https://www.cloudskillsboost.google/focuses/22019?parent=catalog) ||